helloHackersSociety/Documents-and-support/welcome.md

 ## Goals

 - try and make it easier for hackathon lovers to find people within the university with similar interests to:
-  * form teams for hackathons
+  * form teams for hackathons - to support this, we provide funding for travel to hackathons within the UK (up to £50)
   * collaborate on side projects
   * attend hackathon related workshops, talks and challenges